-Kimberly Warner is a filmmaker and photographer based in Portland, Oregon.
+Kimberly Warner is a filmmaker, photographer and model based in Portland, Oregon.
 After receiving her degree in Pre-Med and Biology at Colorado College and pursuing her Masters degree at NCNM in Classical Chinese Medicine, Kimberly abruptly changed paths and has never looked back.
 Her work, still founded in a passion for the psychological and mythological patterns that influence healing, has traded herbs for a camera, prescriptions for storytelling.
 Her photography has been featured and published in Muse Magazine, Bokeh Magazine, It’sNiceThat, Cool Hunting, Photographer's Forum: Best of Photography edition, and has won the Julia Cameron Award for Outstanding Photography and first place in the Oregonian's PNW annual photography contest.
-Commercial clients include: Microsoft, The Portland Clinic, Dehen Knitting, Portland State University, BRAVO Youth Orchestras, Simple Shoes, Recess Fitness, Crocs, NWEA, Nintendo, and Michelle DeCourcy Collections.
+Commercial clients include: Microsoft, The Portland Clinic, Dehen Knitting, Portland State University, BRAVO Youth Orchestras, Simple Shoes, Recess Fitness, Portland Edible Gardens, Crocs, NWEA, Nintendo, and Michelle DeCourcy Collections.